Real-time quotes are a precise snapshot of market value for securities at that very moment in time.

 They offer investors the ability to study real-time market data for U.S. markets free of charge.
 This is good information to have at your fingertips, especially if you are an active or day trader.

 Passive investors have a long-term portfolio of stocks and they don’t have a plan to buy or sell immediately.
-They can rely on delayed data to follow their portfolio because they give an overall ballpark how their investments are trending.
+They can rely on delayed data to follow their portfolio because they give an overall ballpark on how their investments are trending.

 Day trading, in which investors buy and sell many times in one day, is very risky.
 The most successful investors rely on data and facts to make decisions, and keep emotions out of the equation.
 When you make fast moves, you might be falling into impulse decisions.